Saja-Alyosi/Controlling-4-Servos-with-Arduino/README.md

 }

 void loop() {
-  // Nothing to repeat — servos remain at 90°
+  // motors stay at 90°
 }
 ```